cjvickroy/drupal/README.md

 providers][service providers] offering design, strategy, development, and hosting services.

+You can also visit the [community forums][Drupal forums] to get support, view announcements, or simply discuss ideas with other Drupal Users.

 ## Legal matters

 Know your rights when using Drupal by reading Drupal core's